Abhi0323/LetterRecognition_Project/README.md

 Conclusion:

 In conclusion, the objective of this project is to classify 26 English letters based on 16 features using SVM.
-The SVM model with a non-linear kernel performed the best among all other models.
+KNN and SVM model with a non-linear kernel performed the best among all other models.
 Feature selection methods such as Lasso and Bi-directional elimination were used to select the best features.
 The dataset is preprocessed and cleaned, and no further processing was required.

 For more information, please refer to the reference links.